Connecticut Labor Laws – Wage and Hour

 Related topic covered on other pages include:

-Connecticut requires employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a workweek.
+Connecticut labor laws require employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a workweek.
 Some exceptions apply.
 CT Dept. of Labor Wage FAQs.
 An employer must also comply with federal overtime laws.
 See FLSA.
 Federal law will apply in cases where it benefits employees more, otherwise state law applies.

 Meals and Breaks

-Connecticut employers must provide their employees a meal period of at least thirty (30) consecutive minutes if they have worked for 7½ or more consecutive hours.
+Connecticut labor laws require employers to provide their employees a meal period of at least thirty (30) consecutive minutes if they have worked for 7½ or more consecutive hours.
 Such period shall be given at some time after the first two hours of work and before the last two hours.
 The Labor Commissioner will exempt an employer from this requirement if one of the following conditions is present:

 - complying with this requirement would endanger public safety;